MobileChromeApps/cordova-plugin-service-worker-geofencing/README.md

 #Geofencing Plugin for Cordova Service Worker
 The cordova geofencing plugin enables developers to set up set up region monitoring and handle boundary crossing events with a service worker.
 Regions persist even when the app is quit and are monitored even when your app is in the background.
+Check out [this spec](https://w3c.github.io/geofencing-api/) for a full reference of the Service Worker Geofencing API.

 ##Supported Platforms
-This plugin is currently supported on iOS only.
+- iOS

 ##Installation
 To add the plugin to your project, use this cli command from within your project